11rchitwood/11rchitwood.github.io/_posts/2024-05-01-why-we-should-build-a-college-house.md

 ---
-title: "Why We Should Build a College House"
+title: Why We Should Build a College House
-date: "2024-05-01"
+date: 2024-05-01
 ---

 We are a family whose blood runs red and black.
 That's right.
 We're Georgia Bulldogs.
 My wife and I both went to college there.
 I even got my master's degree there.
 Heck, we were still living in Athens when we got married.